Guidelines advise different amounts of fiber depending on your age and sex. As you age, your fiber needs may go down.

-Soluble fiber dissolves in water and slows down digestion.
-It can help lower the body’s cholesterol and blood sugar levels.
+- Soluble fiber dissolves in water and slows down digestion.
+It can help lower your cholesterol and blood sugar levels.

-Insoluble fiber doesn’t dissolve in water and plays a different role in digestion.
-It adds bulk to our stool and passes through the system more quickly.
-Basically, it helps keep the pipes working regularly and prevents constipation.
+- Insoluble fiber doesn’t dissolve in water and plays a different role in digestion.
+It adds bulk to stool and passes through your system more quickly.
+Basically, it helps keep your pipes working regularly and prevents constipation.

-Fermentable fiber can come from both categories, though they’re more often soluble fibers.
-Fermented fibers help increase the healthy bacteria in the colon.
+- Fermentable fiber can come from either of the previous two categories, although it is more often soluble fiber.
+Fermented fiber helps increase the healthy bacteria in your colon.

-- Eat whole fruits like pears and apples instead of drinking fruit juices.
+- Eat whole fruits such as pears and apples instead of drinking fruit juices.

-- Swap in whole grain varieties instead of white rice, bread, and regular pasta.
+- Opt for whole grain foods instead of white rice, white bread, and white pasta.